About: Tamoxifen (Nolvadex®)

 - Muscle and joint aches:Acetaminophen may help with these side effects.
 Talk to your care provider if they become bothersome.

-- Weight gain: can occur and can be managed with dietary modifications and exercise.
+- Weight gain: Weight gain can occur and can be managed with dietary modifications and exercise.

-- Mood changes or depression: Please talk to your healthcare provider if you feel that you experience depressed mood, loss of interest in activities or changes in sleep and eating habits.
+- Mood changes or depression: Please talk to your healthcare provider if you feel that you experience depressed moods, loss of interest in activities, or changes in sleep and eating habits.

 - Hypercalcemia: Patients with bone metastases may develop hypercalcemia (high levels of calcium in the blood) and may require hospitalization to correct this.
 Symptoms of hypercalcemia include increased thirst and urination, nausea, constipation, muscle weakness, confusion, or changes in mental status.
 Report any symptoms to your care provider.

 Sexual & Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 9 months for females and 6 months for males after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Effective non-hormonal birth control (such as condoms) is necessary during treatment and for at least 2 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You should not breastfeed while receiving this medication.